"Go Ye into All the World and Preach the Gospel....."

 And they said, Believe on the Lord Jesus Christ, and thou shalt be saved and thy house.
 And they spake unto him the Word of the Lord, and to all that were in his house.
 And he took them the same hour of the night, and washed their stripes: and was baptized, he and all his, straightway.
 And when he had brought them into his house, he set meat before them, and rejoiced, believing in God with all his house."

-In Acts 9:10-16, Jesus was talking to Ananias about going to Paul and laying hands on him so that he could receive his sight.
-Paul had persecuted the Christian church and Ananias wasn't so sure he should do what the Lord was telling him to do and Jesus told him in verses 15 and 16, "Go thy way: for he is a chosen vessel unto me, to bear my name before the gentiles, and kings, and the children of Israel: For I will show him how great things he must suffer for my name's sake."
+Acts 9:15 & 16, Jesus was talking to Ananias about going to Paul and laying hands on him so that he could receive his sight.
+Paul had persecuted the Christian church and Ananias wasn't so sure he should do what the Lord was telling him to do and Jesus told him, “Go thy way: for he is a chosen vessel unto me, to bear my name before the gentiles, and kings, and the children of Israel: For I will show him how great things he must suffer for my name's sake.”
 Paul knew that God was with him even in stocks and chains and was able to praise God in even the most trying of circumstances and he knew God was up to something, and, as it turned out, God wanted to save the jailer and his family.
-Sometimes when we are going through trials we think that it is something that is "bad", but it could be that God is up to something.
-When having done all-Stand!
+Sometimes when we are going through trials we think that it is something that is “bad”, but it could be that God is up to something.
+Wherefore take unto you the whole armour of God that you may be able to withstand in the evil day, and having done all, to stand.
+Stand therefore!
+When having done all-Stand

 Onward to the Shield of Faith.